 AirEQ is a plugin designed by Fabrice Gabriel.
 Together with Steven Slate he is also responsible of many of the great Slate Digital plugins.
 So needless to say I had pretty high expectations of this EQ.

-Developer Spotlight is a new interview series dedicated to introducing interesting music software developers, sharing their insight and showing you some of what’s going on behind the scenes.Continue Reading
+Industry Spotlight is a new interview series dedicated to introducing interesting music industry companies and software developers, sharing their insight and showing you some of what’s going on behind the scenes.Continue Reading

 As we begin our journey into 2015, I wanted to take a moment to look back into the past year and make notes of some of my personal highlights.